ProtocolONE/ptah-docs/content/docs/background.md

 You can use an image as a background for the whole page.

 {{< hint >}}
-Click the *Settings icon* on the top menu and choose the *Visual tab*.
+Open the settings panel *Page Style*.

-Now you can upload an image in three ways and click *Save*.
+Now you can upload an image in three ways:

 - using the Upload Image button,
 - entering a link to the image resource file in the Image field,
 - drag and drop an image to the Image upload button or to the specific position on the page in Preview Area.

-TODO image интерфейс с указателями как загружать картинку
 {{< /hint >}}

 Set the position of the background image: